us-amlr/ssafs-pup-census/README.md

 # ssafs-pup-census

 South Shetland Antarctic fur seal (SSAFS) total synoptic pup counts.
-This repository is an R project that contains the data, code, and documentation relevant to the SSAFS synoptic pup counts data set.
+This repository is an R project that contains the data, code, and documentation relevant to the SSAFS pup census data set.
 Repo contents and structure are described below.

 These data are in the process of being published to the SCAR Antarctic Biodiversity Portal at [biodiversity.aq](https://www.biodiversity.aq/).

-This data set was originally published in [Krause et al. 2022](https://doi.org/10.3389/fmars.2021.796488).
-See this manuscript for descriptions of or references to methods, other context, etc.
+An earlier version of this data set was published in [Krause et al. 2022](https://doi.org/10.3389/fmars.2021.796488).
+See this manuscript for additional descriptions of or references to methods, other context, etc.

 Meeting notes and decisions can be found [here](https://docs.google.com/document/d/1MU3mVxg_tjE_4HEOOJUf_ttoTV5eUMsgirkhnyg0oZY/edit?usp=sharing) (project authors only).